Alfred Oliver Pollard: Military service

-Pollard was born in Wallington, Surrey, and was educated at St Olave's Grammar School and Merchant Taylors' School, 1906–1908.
+Pollard was born in Wallington, Surrey, and was educated at St. Olave's Grammar School and Merchant Taylors' School, 1906–1908.
 He had volunteered for service in the British Army on 8 August 1914, enlisting in the Honourable Artillery Company (HAC).
 Up to that date, he had worked as a clerk at an insurance company.

 He spent most of the First World War on the Western Front and was twice wounded, on both occasions returning to his unit after recovering.
 In September 1915 while a sergeant, he received the Distinguished Conduct Medal (DCM) for bravery in Sanctuary Wood, in the Ypres Salient.
 In January 1916 he was commissioned as a second lieutenant in the Honourable Artillery Company, twice earning the Military Cross (MC) before he was awarded the VC for the following action:

 On 29 April 1917 at Gavrelle, France, the troops of various units had become disorganised owing to the heavy casualties from shell fire and a subsequent determined attack with very strong forces caused further confusion and retirement.
 Second Lieutenant Pollard realised the seriousness of the situation and with only four men he started a counter-attack with bombs, pressing it home until he had broken the enemy attack and regained all that had been lost and much ground in addition.
 This officer's splendid example inspired courage into every man who saw him.

 Pollard's bravery during the war earned him the highest (and largest number of) awards to a soldier in his unit.
 He received his VC and MC and bar at Buckingham Palace on 21 July 1917.

 His Victoria Cross is held by the Honourable Artillery Company in London, with a copy on display in its Medal Room.

 Post 1918

 After the war, Pollard found it hard to settle and took a variety of jobs.
 In June 1924 he entered the Royal Air Force as a pilot, but resigned as a flying officer in December 1926.
 He then became a professional writer, including an autobiography, Fire-Eater: the Memoirs of a VC published in 1932, which recounts his experience of the war, from joining the HAC on the outbreak of war up to the armistice.
 It depicts a man who was able to deal with the violence and huge loss of life by rationalising it as a necessary evil to destroy the enemy.
 His other works – about 60 over three decades – were mainly mystery, murder or spy novels.
-He also worked as a columnist for a number of London and provincial newspapers, and undertook some broadcasting for BBC radio.
+He also worked as a columnist for a number of London and provincial newspapers and undertook some broadcasting for BBC radio.

-Alfred Pollard attempted to pawn his VC.
+According to the author John Lewis-Stempel post-war, Pollard attempted to pawn his VC in apparent disillusionment.
+There is no citation for this in the book.

-Pollard died aged 67 on 5 December 1960 in Bournemouth, where he was cremated.
+Pollard died aged 67 on 5 December 1960 in Bournemouth, where he was cremated at Bournemouth Crematorium.